sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/module-01/readme.md

 ## React Native

 > React Native enables you to build world-class application experiences on native platforms using a consistent developer experience based on JavaScript and React.
 The focus of React Native is on developer efficiency across all the platforms you care about — learn once, write anywhere.
-Facebook uses React Native in multiple production apps and will continue investing in React Native.
-[React Native Docs](https://facebook.github.io/react-native/)
+Facebook uses React Native in multiple production apps and will continue investing in React Native. <a href="https://facebook.github.io/react-native/" target="_blank">React Native Docs</a>

 An important word which is often used in mobile application is "Native".
 Native app is used to describe an application which has been developed for a specific platform.
 A native Android app will be an application programmed to run on the Android operating system.